shrey27tri01/shrey27tri01_readme/README.md

 ## I'm a CS Student at IIIT Bangalore

-- 🔭 I’m currently working on a Django Ecommerce platform
 - 🌱 I’m currently learning Javascript
 - 👯 I’m looking for remote internships
 - 🤔 I’m looking for help with Computer Architecture :wink: